rashutyagi/Applying-Grad_CAM-/README.md

 # Applying-Grad_CAM-
 In this repository I have applied Grad Cam Algorithm for visualizing the activation maps on CIFAR-10 dataset using Resnet18 Architecture

+Observation was that the model oscillated less when SGD was used as compared to RMS_PROP and also there was still  overfiitng in our model as we can see the training accuracy touching 96% while test accuracy has not crossed 89% also.

 # Achieved accuracy of 88.77% in 16th epoch when optimizer used was SGD(Stochastic Gradient Descent)

 # Achieved accuracy of 85.44% in 40th epoch when optimizer used was RMS_PROP